ChrisMolanus/mab_simulator/README.md

 The implementations here focus on optimizing Delta Customer Lifetime Value

 ##SegmentJunglefowl
-This is an implimention that simulates the standard Marketing Gold Silver Bronze segmentation.
-It is intded to be seen as refrence for how a marketing department might work if the customer segments and actions where mapped by hand.
+This is an implementation that simulates the standard Marketing VIP Gold Silver Bronze segmentation.
+For simplicity, we only implemented a three tier marketing segmentation It is intended to be seen as reference for how a marketing department might work if the customer segments and actions where mapped by hand.

 ![SegmentJunglefowl timeline](images/SegmentJunglefowl.png)

 ## EpsilonRingtail
-This is a policy based on the Epsilon greedy methode.
+This is a policy based on the Epsilon greedy methode, which take a Semi-Uniform strategy.
+Meaning the most profitable campaign for this customer is allocated to the customer except for when a random campaign is taken.
-This implementation optimize for maximum average customer lifetime value instead of minimizing regret.
+This implementation optimize for maximum average customer lifetime value(profit) instead of minimizing regret.
+Taking a random campaign every so now and then attempts to give what may seem like sub-optimal campaigns at the time a chance.

 ![EpsilonRingtail timeline](images/EpsilonRingtail.png)

 ## BayesianGroundhog
 This is a policy based on Thomson sampling from a Beta distribution of product convert rates.
-And the sampled conversion rate is then multiples by the average reward to get the expected customer lifetime value of the action.
+And the sampled conversion rate is then multiples by the average customer lifetime value(reward) to get the Expected customer lifetime value of the campaign(action).
 The algorithm then chooses the action with the maximum expected customer lifetime value.

 ![BayesianGroundhog timeline](images/BayesianGroundhog.png)